sjentsch/lsjDocs/_pages/Ch11_tTest_01.rst

 retaining.
 But how far away from zero should it be for us to reject H\ :sub:`0`?

 To figure that out we need to be a bit more sneaky, and we’ll need to rely on those two pieces of background knowledge that I wrote down previously; namely that the raw data are normally distributed and that we know the value of the population standard deviation *σ*.
 If the null hypothesis is actually true, and the true mean is *µ*\ :sub:`0`, then these facts together mean that we know the complete population distribution of the data: a normal distribution with mean *µ*\ :sub:`0` and standard deviation *σ*.
-Adopting the notation from Section `Normal distribution <Ch07_Probability_5.html#the-normal-distribution>`__, a statistician might write this as:
+Adopting the notation from section :doc:`Normal distribution <Ch07_Probability_5>`, a statistician might write this as:

 | X ~ Normal(*µ*\ :sub:`0`, σ²)

 Okay, if that’s true, then what can we say about the distribution of *X̄*?
-Well, as we discussed earlier (see `The central limit theorem
+Well, as we discussed earlier (see :doc:`The central limit theorem
-<Ch08_Estimation_3.html#the-central-limit-theorem>`__), the sampling
-distribution of the mean *X̄* is also normal, and has mean *µ*.
+<Ch08_Estimation_3>`), the sampling distribution of the mean *X̄* is also
+normal, and has mean *µ*.
 But the standard deviation of this sampling distribution *SE(X̄)*, which is called the *standard error of the mean*, is

 .. math:: SE(X̄) = \frac{\sigma}{\sqrt{N}}